Eigenvalues of minimal Cantor systems: Definitions and notation

+A minimal Cantor system is of finite (topological) rank if it admits a Bratteli-Vershik representation such that the number of vertices per level is uniformly bounded by some integer $d$.
+The minimum possible value of $d$ is called the \emph{topological rank} of the system.
+We observe that topological and measure theoretical finite rank notions are different notions.
+For instance, systems of topological rank one correspond to odometers, whereas in the measure theoretical sense there are rank one systems that are expansive as classical Chacon's example.

+If the minimal Cantor system has finite rank $d$, in the definition of proper representation we will also assume:

-(H4) For every $n\geq 2$, $d_{n}$ is equal to $d$.
+(H4) For every $n\geq 1$, $d_{n}$ is equal to $d$.

-In this last case, to simplify notations and avoid the excessive use of indexes, we will identify $V_{n}$ with $\{1,\ldots, d\}$ for all $n\geq 1$.
+This condition can be assumed without loss of generality in the finite rank case.
+Also, to simplify notation and avoid the excessive use of indices, in this last case we will identify $V_{n}$ with $\{1,\ldots, d\}$ for all $n\geq 1$.
 The level $n$ will be clear from the context.
 It is not difficult to prove that a minimal Cantor system of topological finite rank $d$ has a proper representation (see \cite{dfm} for an outline of the proof).

 A minimal Cantor system is \emph{linearly recurrent} if it admits a proper Bratteli-Vershik representation such that the set $\{M_{n};n\geq 2\}$ is finite.
 Clearly, linearly recurrent minimal Cantor systems are of finite rank (see \cite{dhs}, \cite{du1}, \cite{du2} and \cite{lr} for more details and properties of this class of systems).